Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/cast.rst

 Control Object
    The name of an object to control the effect.
-   The location of this object's center defines the center of the projection.
+   The location of this object's origin defines the center of the projection.
    Also, its size and rotation transform the projected vertices.

    .. hint::